Dan-Air Flight 1008: Accident investigation and cause

 The official (Spanish) investigation concluded that the cause of the accident was that the pilot in command, without taking account of the altitude at which he was flying, took the aircraft into an area of high terrain and thereby failed to maintain a safe height above the terrain.
 A British addendum to the report found that tardy and ambiguous directions from air traffic control regarding the unpublished hold directly contributed to the disorientation of the aircraft commander.
 The addendum also found that the unpublished track onto which the aircraft was directed required tight turns to be flown.
 These were practically unflyable, making entry into the region of high ground inevitable for an aircraft flying this track, even without the navigational errors made by Dan-Air 1008.
 Further, the addendum found that the directed altitude of 5000 ft was inadequate for this holding pattern, and that the minimum altitude for entry into the holding pattern should have been 8000 ft (with a minimum altitude of 7000 ft for the pattern itself), had a minimum safe altitude calculation been performed ahead of time by a competent authority.
 The addendum concluded that the accident would not have occurred if the aircraft had not been cleared below 7000 ft.

-Memorial in Southern Cemetery, Manchester
+Memorials

 A memorial in Southern Cemetery, Manchester commemorates the victims of the disaster, whose names are inscribed on a series of slate tablets within a small grassed enclosure.
 Also, a garden of remembrance exists aside of All Saints Church in Taoro Parque (Puerto de la Cruz, Tenerife), as passengers of the descended flight were members of the Anglican Parish there.